ivaaane/stardew-toki-pona/README.md

 * Of course, you are required to have familiarity speaking toki pona.

 * All the translations are directly written in JSON files.
+Since the files are the same directly parsed by the game, there are certain sequences that must be respected; [this article](https://stardewvalleywiki.com/Modding:Dialogue) contains information about format.

 * You're empowered to translate several strings of text in a single commit, but they should all be related, like coming from the same file, game scene or character.